-For example, you may have a smaller frame than someone who does not have an amputation, but if you are more muscular or have less fatty tissue, then this will make up for your smaller frame and result in a higher BMI.
+For example, you may have a more petite frame than someone who does not have an amputation, but if you are more muscular or have less fatty tissue, this will make up for your more petite frame and result in a higher BMI.

 The BMI tool can still give you an indication of whether being underweight might affect your health.
 If you are underweight, you are more likely to have a weakened immune system and be at risk of infection.

 - Health Effects of Overweight and Obesity.
 (2022).
 Retrieved 30 April 2022, from https://www.cdc.gov/healthyweight/effects/index.html

 - Health Communications Australia.
 (2000).
 The Asia-Pacific perspective: redefining obesity and its treatment [Ebook].
 Retrieved from https://apps.who.int/iris/bitstream/handle/10665/206936/0957708211_eng.pdf?sequence=1&isAllowed=y

 - Appropriate body-mass index for Asian populations and its implications for policy and intervention strategies.
 (2004).
 The Lancet, 363(9403), 157-163. doi: 10.1016/s0140-6736(03)15268-3

 - Ng, C., Elliott, M., Riosmena, F., & Cunningham, S. (2020).
 Beyond recent BMI: BMI exposure metrics and their relationship to health.
 SSM – Population Health, 11. doi: 10.1016/j.ssmph.2020.100547